ridafkih/schemix/examples/code-splitting-usage/README.md

 ### Notes:
 - `additionalPaths` will not be used if there was no `basePath` value passed in.
-- Values of `additionalPaths` should be considered relative to the `basePath` value.

 ```prisma
 datasource database {